mozilla/mdn-tests/README.md

 For all tests to pass, you will need to edit your MDN profile and ensure all fields are filled out.

-An example of running all tests without a Selenium Server:
+An example of running all non-destructive tests:

-    py.test --driver=firefox --credentials=/path/to/credentials/credentials.yaml --destructive .
+    py.test --driver=firefox --credentials=/path/to/credentials/credentials.yaml

+__note__

+    If you want to run ALL the tests, you can include '--destructive .'
+This will run every test, including those that destroy data.
+This option should NEVER be used in production.

 An example of running all of the tests in one file: